ImaadHasan2002/Road-Segmentation-Object-Detection-using-Deep-Learning/README.md

 We have seamlessly integrated our own dataset, enhancing the diversity and complexity of object detection scenarios.

 ### PotholeDataset Inclusion
-To further enrich your model's understanding, we've incorporated the PotholeDataset, ensuring your drivable road region detection system is adept at identifying potential road hazards.
+To further enrich your model's understanding, we've incorporated the PotholeDataset, ensuring drivable road region detection system is adept at identifying potential road hazards.

 ## Getting Started